Peugeot 308 SW Review 2025: Price, specs & boot space

 Storage is decent on the Peugeot 308 SW, but not remarkable.
 The lack of a manual gearbox helps here.
 We do wish there was more outright space in the rear, however.

-Peugeot has spend several years trying to convince us it's a semi-premium brand, sitting a class above its Citroen and Vauxhall stablemates.
+Peugeot has spent several years trying to convince us it's a semi-premium brand, sitting a class above its Citroen and Vauxhall stablemates.
 Recent products have done a good job of doing so, and the Peugeot 308 SW continues that trend.

 Fit and finish throughout the cabin is on a par with the latest VW Golf estate, which some materials actually feeling more plus than the German rival.
 The door grab handles feel solid, there's very few scratchy plastics and lots of squidgy trim, along with posh suede-effect and leather elements on the dash and doors.
 It certainly feels that bit more high-end than the class average.